William Walter Leake: "The day the war stopped"

 In June 1863, while Leake was home on furlough, a Union navy commander who was part of the West Gulf Blockading Squadron on the Mississippi River near St. Francisville died on board his ship.
 (Decades later a story developed that the ship had been shelling St. Francisville, but no such record can be found in the ship's log, and the historic shelling of St. Francisville actually took place in January 1864.)
 The officer, John E. Hart, was a Mason, and his second officer went ashore under flag of truce to ask if there were any Masons in the area who would conduct a funeral.
 He was directed to Leake, who was then senior warden in the St. Francisville Masonic lodge.
 Leake made arrangements for Hart to be buried at Grace Episcopal Church there.
 A truce was arranged so that the Union officers could bring his body ashore, attend the funeral, and return to their ship to resume their blockade.
 A joint party of Union and Confederate officers, all Masons, participated in the funeral on June 12, 1863.
 The pastor of Grace Church, Rev. Daniel S. Lewis, conducted an Episcopal service, and Leake as acting master of the lodge led the Masonic service.

 For the rest of his life Leake, who later became Master of the lodge, tended Hart's grave and decorated it with flowers.
 Leake was buried near Hart, and the two former enemies (who never met in life) are commemorated with a single marble slab, placed in 1955 by the Grand Lodge of the state of Louisiana and "dedicated to the universality of Freemasonry."
 Since 1999 there has been an annual commemoration and re-enactment of the incident, sponsored jointly by the St. Francisville Masonic lodge and Hart's home lodge in Schenectady, New York, and attended by descendants of both men.
 During the re-enactment, members of the St. Francisville lodge portray Leake; past portrayers have included a U.S. Congressman and Leake's great-great-grandson.

 Personal

 He married Margaret Mumford on December 10, 1857.
 They had eleven children.

-He died January 20, 1912, and was buried in the Grace Episcopal Church cemetery, not far from Hart.